nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: God makes a promise to Abraham.
-God always keeps His promises, but
+  intro: >
-    sometimes we have to wait for them.
-You can read all about what happened to Abraham in Genesis 12-21.
+    Jacob and Esau were twins who didn't get along.
+Even though they made mistakes, they're both a part of God's Story.
+You can read about them in Genesis 25 and 27.
-  video: NdqrwGJYePQ
+  video: hGs1WfRKIoM
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020